data2type/xslt-checker/README.md

 start.bat [config-file]? [output-directory]?
 ```

-## Configurtion file ##
+## Configuration file ##

-The XSLT Checker is configured by a configiguration file, which should valid to the RelaxNG schema [schema/config.rnc](schema/config.rnc).
+The XSLT Checker is configured by a configiguration file, which should be valid to the RelaxNG schema [schema/config.rnc](schema/config.rnc).

 The default config will be found in config/config.xml

 ### Input Data Set ###

 The `<dataFolder>` specifies the input data set.
-The containing path should point to a folder and can be relative to the config or absolute.
+The containing path should point to a folder and can be relative or absolute to the config.

 In the default config the `<dataFolder>` points to the folder [{$projectDir}/sample/xml](./sample/xml/).

-The optional attribute `extensions` can be used to specify a file extensions.
+The optional attribute `extensions` can be used to specify a file extension.
 If the attribute is set only files with those extensions should be used as Input Data Set.
 Multiple extensions should be separated by a semicolon (`;`).
 If the attribute is omited any file in the given folder should be used.

 In the default config this `extensions` attribute has the value `xml`.

 ### XSLT Stylesheet Set ###

 The `<styleFolder>` specifies the XSLT Stylesheet Set.
-The containing path should point to a folder and can be relative to the config or absolute.
+The containing path should point to a folder and can be relative or absolute to the config.

 In the default config the `<styleFolder>` points to the folder [{$projectDir}/sample/xsl](./sample/xsl/).

-The optional attribute `extensions` can be used to specify a file extensions.
+The optional attribute `extensions` can be used to specify a file extension.
 If the attribute is set only files with those extensions should be used as XSLT Stylesheet Set.
 Multiple extensions should be separated by a semicolon (`;`).
 If the attribute is omited any file in the given folder should be used.

 In the default config this `extensions` attribute has the value `xsl`.

 ### Main Stylesheet ###

 The `startingStyle` specifies one stylesheet in the XSLT Stylesheet Set which should be used as the Main Stylesheet.
-The containing path should point to the Main Stylesheet and should be relative to the folder `<styleFolder>`.
+The containing path should point to the main stylesheet and should be relative to the folder `<styleFolder>`.

-The Main Stylesheet should include or import all other stylesheets of the XSLT Stylesheet Set directly or indirectly.
+The main stylesheet should include or import all other stylesheets of the XSLT Stylesheet Set directly or indirectly.

 ### Command Configuration ###